Implementation and Experimental Evaluation of Reed-Solomon Identification: Abstract

 \section{Abstract}

-Identification is a communication paradigm that promises some exponential advantages over transmission for applications that do not actually require all messages to be reliably transmitted, but where only few selected messages are important.
-Notably, the identification capacity theorems prove the identification is capable of exponentially larger rates than what can be transmitted, which we demonstrate with little compromise with respect to latency for certain ranges of parameters.
-However, there exist more trade-offs that are not captured by these capacity theorems, like, notably, the delay introduced by computations at the encoder and decoder.
-Here, we implement one of the known identification codes using software-defined radios and show that unless care is taken, these factors can compromise the advantage given by the exponentially large identification rates.
-Still, there are further advantages provided by identification that require future test in practical implementations.
+Identification is a communication paradigm that promises exponential advantages over transmission for applications that do not actually require all messages to be reliably transmitted.
+Notably, the identification capacity theorems prove exponentially larger rates compared to classical transmission.
+However, there exist additional trade-offs that are not captured by these theorems and which become relevant for the deployment of identification in practical communication settings.
+In particular, in this paper we evaluate the latency introduced by computations at the encoder and decoder when employing identification codes.
+For this, we implement them using an explicit code construction based on Reed-Solomon codes and integrate it into a single carrier transmission system using software-defined radios.
+Our evaluation of the practical aspects of identification codes show that unless care is taken, these trade-offs can compromise the theoretical advantage given by the exponentially large identification rates.